jefffang19/LungCancerServerForDoctor/README.md

 to use sqlite, simply
 ```
 touch db.sqlite3

+python manage.py runserver migrate
 ```
 4. runserver
 ```
 python manage.py runserver 0:[port]

+or on windows
+python manage.py runserver [your ip]:[port]
 ```
 5. in your web browser
 ```